bkase/slides/adts-in-objective-c/slides.md

 ### Step 1: Impossible states are impossible by construction

-There is no way to make a Pin and Story at the same time.
-There is no way to create some object that has neither a Pin nor a Story.
+* No way to make a Pin and Story at the same time
+* No way to create some object that has neither a Pin nor a Story.

 !!!